KinaKnowledge/juno-lang/README.md

 [user] λ-> (if (contains?
 "Hello" ["Hello" "World"]) "Greetings" "Goodbye") Greetings
 ```
+In the above, the conditional `if` expression returned the "Greetings" string since the `contains?` form returned true.
+If it returned false, the "Goodbye" string would of been returned.

 Note that in Juno notation, it is idiomatic, but not required, to use brackets on arrays that don't contain operators, and parenthesis on arrays that do.
 Therefore, we wrote the `contains?` form with parenthesis and the `["Hello" "World"]`` array with brackets.
 Forms typically can take up multiple lines which make for easier reading.
 The newline character is considered whitespace and is ignored.

 ```